AI Video: Hands Disappear or Morph During Motion

 • Why are hands worse than feet?
 Hands are more articulated, move faster, occupy more frame attention, and have more training-data variance (different sleeves, gloves, accessories).
 Feet are usually static, partially occluded by floor or pants, and forgive distortion.

 • Does upscaling fix hands?
 Upscaling sharpens existing pixels but cannot invent correct anatomy.
 If the hand is broken at 720p, it will be broken at 4K.
-Fix the generation, then upscale.
+Fix the generation first, then upscale.

 Tags: #ai-video #Troubleshooting #Video generation #hands #motion-artifacts #anatomy